 Most of Junji Itō’s creations portray a dark, impulsive universe filled with the worst traits in any human, specifically greed, jealousy, and irrationality.
 There are recurring themes of grotesque horror, inevitable consequences of one’s own actions, seemingly ordinary characters that gradually submit to compulsion, and settings that break down and collapse into a state which reflects our own society.
 As a result, all of his mangas portray the beauty and underlying horror in every story.
 Itō’s most popular manga is arguably Uzumaki, a three-volume novel that depicts the journey of a teenager, Kirie Goshima, who witnesses an ordinary town fall under a curse of spirals.
 Another famous novel is Smashed, consisting of multiple short stories such as addictive honey that flattens those who drink it, a valley of mirrors, and “earthbound” people.
 These novels may be the most well-known, but Itō has a variety of underrated books, series, and movies to choose from.

 As a lover of horror, I’ve grown to admire Junji Itō’s novels for their distinctive illustrations and plots.
 They truly allow readers to feel more than just fear.
 The ties between Itō’s fictional and nonfictional factors truly brings out different emotions because it reflects our own world.

 Junji Itō is still alive at the age of 57.
 Although he may not be publishing any novels in the near future, his history of twisted tales that connect our deepest unknown fears to real life truly proves he’s the master of horror.

-The Land of the Lustrous by Haruko Ichikawa is available for checkout from the Mission Viejo Library.
+The works of Junji Ito are available for checkout from the Mission Viejo Library.